ietf-rats/draft-birkholz-rats-architecture/draft-birkholz-attestation-terminology-latest.md

 Attestation Identity Key (AIK):

 : A special purpose signature (therefore asymmetric) key that supports identity related operations.
 The private portion of the key pair is maintained confidential to the computing context via appropriate measures (that have a direct impact on the level of confidence).
-The public portion of the key pair may be included in AIK credentials that provide a claim about the computing context.
+The public portion of the key pair may be included in AIK credentials that provide claims about the characteristics of a Computing Context.

 Claim:

-: A piece of information asserted about a subject.
+: A piece of information asserted about a Subject.
 A claim is represented as a name/value pair consisting of a Claim Name and a Claim Value {{-jwt}}

 : In the context of SACM, a claim is also specialized as an attribute/value pair that is intended to be related to a statement {{-sacmterm}}.